ahero12317/GoViolin/README.md

 # GoViolin
-A docerized go web app where the build is automated by a jenkins pipeline
+A dockerized go web app where the build is automated by a jenkins pipeline

 the pipeline is hosted on the localhost so remote building won't work